alphagov/static/doc/surveys.md

 ### `startTime` and `endTime`
 The survey will only be considered "active" between these dates and times.
 Where an explicit time is not provided (e.g. startTime) note that JavaScript will assume 00:00:00.000 i.e. just after midnight.

+### `surveySeenTooManyTimesLimit` - OPTIONAL (default: 2)
+We record how many times a given survey is shown to a user and won't show it again if they've seen it too many times.
+The default for that limit is 2 (e.g. we show it 2 times, but not 3 or more) but you can change that by adding a custom value here.
+Anything that's not a number is ignored.

 ## Testing Surveys
 If you need to force a particular survey to display – for example for testing – you can call  e.g. `GOVUK.userSurveys.displaySurvey(GOVUK.userSurveys.defaultSurvey)` or `GOVUK.userSurveys.displaySurvey(GOVUK.userSurveys.smallSurveys[0])` from your browser console.